DevelopedByAli/Weather-Journal-App-project-by-Ali/README.md

 * Knowledge of Server-Side Web Development

-* Understanding of the `Node.js` and `Express` environments to develop a web applications
+* Understanding of the `Node.js` and `Express` environments to develop a web applications.

-* Knowledge of using API keys
+* Knowledge of using API keys.

 * Understanding the HTTP requests and routes i.e., Routes & `GET` requests, Routes & `POST` requests, Client side & Server side programming.